csound/csound/examples/plugin/README.md

 nsmps for sample-accurate behaviour.
 It takes an audio output vector as input and returns the updated nsmps value.
 This method should be called for each output in the case of multiple channels.
-* init_error(std::string s) to pass an init-time error with an accompanying message, returning an error code.
-* perf_error(std::string s) to pass a perf-time error with an accompanying message, returning an error code.
-* warning(std::string s) to display a warning message.
-* message(std::string s) to print a message to the console.

 The other base class in the CPOF is FPlugin, derived from Plugin, which provides an extra facility for fsig (streaming frequency-domain) plugins: